HENNGE/aiodynamo/docs/advanced.rst

 .. _credentials_loader:

-Custom Credentials loader
+Custom Credentials Loader
 -------------------------

-If the methods to load credentials provided by aiodynamo are not sufficient for your use case, you can tell aiodynamo how to load credetnials by creating a class which conforms to the :py:class:`aiodynamo.credentials.Credentials` interface.
+If the methods to load credentials provided by aiodynamo are not sufficient for your use case, you can tell aiodynamo how to load credentials by creating a class which conforms to the :py:class:`aiodynamo.credentials.Credentials` interface.

 .. autoclass:: aiodynamo.credentials.Credentials